DougTheCoderSA/DougVideoPlayer/Readme.md

 or more than 2/3 of the screen height, then the window stops moving out of the way, since at that size you are likely to want it to stay put.

+You can also make mouse clicks and keystrokes go through to underlying windows when the main window is transparent.
+This means that you can decide between having the window jump out of the way of the mouse cursor, and having the window partially transparent and be able to keep working underneath the video window.
+To be able to send clicks and keystrokes to the video player window again, click on the app in the taskbar and press the **t** key.

 The player also responds to some keystrokes, but ONLY while the app is focused.